Edward Dando: Cultural legacy

 Dando's exploits were widely reported in the press, both in the London dailies and reprinted in local newspapers.
 The historian Christopher Impey describes much of the reportage as "romanticised"; the academic Ann Featherstone considers their tone "was half-amused, half amazed".
 Featherstone believes that Dando "had a sharp wit and an easy manner and provided reporters with striking quotes", which helped their sympathetic tone, and his "audacity [which] drew a sneaking admiration from the more cynical newspaper men".

 In addition to the newspaper eulogies and obituaries, mostly humorous or whimsical, after Dando's death there were numerous poems and street ballads written about him, as well as several caricatures.
 Among the ballads published was "The Life and Death of Dando, the Celebrated Oyster Glutton" by James Catnach:

 In 1837 William Makepeace Thackeray wrote "The Professor", a short story loosely based on Dando.
-This short story was made into a play, Dandolo; or, the Last of the Doges, by Edward Stirling in 1838, which was staged at the City of London Theatre.
+The short story was made into a play, Dandolo; or, the Last of the Doges, by Edward Stirling in 1838, which was staged at the City of London Theatre.

 Dando's name entered common argot as a word to describe someone who ate at food outlets and did not pay.
-A dictionary of slang terms from 1878 described a "dando" as "a great eater, who cheats at hotels, eating shops, oyster-cellars, etc, from a person of that name who lived many years ago, and who was an enormous oyster eater".
+An 1878 dictionary of slang terms described a dando as "a great eater, who cheats at hotels, eating shops, oyster-cellars, etc, from a person of that name who lived many years ago, and who was an enormous oyster eater".
 In 1850 the Whig politician Thomas Macaulay wrote "I was a Dando at a pastry-cook's, and then at an oyster shop", although he did not clarify whether he just ate too much, or whether he also did not pay.
-In the 1834 publication The Book of Aphorisms, Dando appears four times, including aphorism 405, which states that oysters should be eaten raw: "depend upon it, this is the approved method among gourmands.
+In The Book of Aphorisms, published by the Scottish writer Robert Macnish in 1834, Dando appears four times, including in aphorism 405, which states that oysters should be eaten raw: "depend upon it, this is the approved method among gourmands.
 My lamented friend, the late Dando, never swallowed them in any other form".